fire774/Pieray-bot/README.md

 # Update log
 version 1.1 (03-29-2021): Filtering for chests and blacksmiths is now optional, they're no longer hard coded into the Pieray bot.
 Added option of SIMPLE_RESET which only resets the world once, it does not search for anything.
 Default delay set to 70ms, as recommended by the mods.

+# Look here if you have a problem
+If you use fullscreen mode and the bot does not work properly right after downloading it, go to windowed then back to fullscreen and restart the script.

+MultiMC users: Pieray bot uses the local AppData directory to find your world files, so you'll have to manually change %A_AppData% to match your instance of Minecraft (Thanks Surreal for letting me know).

+If you run into any problems message me at fire#3543 so I can put them here.